nelson6e65/ionic-rating-component/README.md

 ## How to use

-> Note: This documentation is based on original package.
+> Note: This documentation is based on original package [squareetlabs/ionic-rating-component](https://github.com/squareetlabs/ionic-rating-component).
 It may be outdated (🚧).

 ### Step 1